Storytelling, Performance Poetry and Spoken Word in the Oral Tradition

 Tastefully South Jersey

 Special Events blended shared traditions of storytelling, healing arts, visual arts, song and music concerts with food folklore.
-The Exhibition is followed by a series of workshops and classes in the Fall 2018, Winter and Spring 2019 to foster dialogue around the intersection of folk arts, food and family values, communal ethos, health and sustainable communities.
+The Exhibition is followed by a series of workshops and classes in Fall 2018, Winter and Spring 2019 to foster dialogue around the intersection of folk arts, food and family values, a communal ethos, health, and sustainable communities.